Survey of Advanced Technology (SAT)

 As part of the collection process, edits for logical consistency were used in order to ensure that skip patterns were respected.
 Consistency edits were also applied to ensure that data fell within an acceptable range or list of acceptable responses.

 No imputation is done for this statistical program.

 This is a quota sample therefore all estimates are in reference to the population of plants that responded to each individual question on the questionnaire.

 The quality of survey results have has been evaluated in terms of the response rate for each question.
 This is calculated as the number of records that contribute to each estimate in consideration of the number of questionnaires for active, in-scope respondents that were mailed out.

 In addition each table of survey estimates indicates the total number of records contributing to the estimates.

 Statistics Canada is prohibited by law from releasing any information it collects that could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.

 Revisions and seasonal adjustment

-The response rate for the survey was calculated as the total number of completed questionnaires as a percentage of the total active, in-scope survey sample.
-The overall response rate for the survey was 68.8% for a total of 7,912 completed questionnaires.
+The overall response rate for the survey was 73%, for a total of 1,219 completed questionnaires.
+The response rate for each question on the survey questionnaire was calculated as the total number of responses as a percentage of the total active, in-scope survey sample.